Paramodular Abelian Varieties of Odd Conductor: Preliminaries

-When $W$ is an $\go[G]$-module, $W^G$ denotes the submodule pointwise fixed by $G.$ If $V$ is simple, $\m_V(W)$ is the multiplicity of $V$ in any composition series for $W.$ The annihilator of an $\go$-module $M$ will be denoted $\ann_\go M$.
+If $W$ is an $\go[G]$-module, let $W^G$ be the submodule fixed pointwise by $G.$ When $V$ is simple, $\m_V(W)$ is the multiplicity of $V$ in any composition series for $W.$ The annihilator of an $\go$-module $M$ will be written as $\ann_\go M$.